 I was one of three inaugural Art of Nonfiction Writing Fellows with the Sundance Institute in 2017, and I’ve been invited as a juror at festivals including DOC NYC, Sheffield Doc/Fest, and the Hamptons International Film Festival.

 My book How to Survive the Apocalypse: Zombies, Cylons, and Politics at the End of the World, co-written with Robert Joustra, was published by Eerdmans in May 2016.
-Reviewers and readers seem to like it.
-I'm currently at work on two more books: one on watching documentary films, and one on evangelical popular culture.
+In October 2017 I was the visiting fellow with Anglican Deaconess Ministries in Sydney, Australia.
+I regularly speak at conferences and events around the world about culture, criticism, religion, and film.

 I earned an M.F.A in creative nonfiction from Seattle Pacific University, a M.A. in humanities and social thought from New York University, and a B.S. in information technology from Rensselaer Polytechnic Institute.
 In past lives I was a Wall Street business analyst, a tech writer at NYU, founding editor of The Curator, a co-editor of Comment, and a programming manager at an arts nonprofit.
 My husband and I live in Brooklyn.